mk12/euler/README.md

 # Project Euler

-These are my solutions to the [Project Euler][1] problems, written in Julia or in Rust or both.
+These are my solutions to the [Project Euler][1] problems, written in Julia or Rust or both.

 [1]: http://projecteuler.net